-All memory components and DIMMs used with the SE440BX-2 motherboard must comply with the PC SDRAM specifications.
+All memory components and DIMMs used with the AB440ZX motherboard must comply with the PC SDRAM specifications.
 These include: the PC SDRAM Specification (memory component specific), the PC100 SDRAM Component Testing Summary, and the PC Unbuffered DIMM Specification.
-You can access these documents through the Internet at:
+See Section 6.2 for information about these specifications.